zarf-dev/proposals/0032-support-ipv6/README.md

 #### Story 2

-As a administrator of a Kubernetes cluster I want to move to NFTable for the performance and security improvements.
-To enable NFTables in my Zarf cluster I run `zarf init --registry-proxy`
+As a cluster administrator who wants a greater security posture, I startup my cluster by configuring the flags `--cluster-signing-cert-file` and `--cluster-signing-key-file` to use certificates that my host will trust so that I can run `zarf init --registry-proxy --enable-port-forward-registry-tls` and connect to the registry from my host over TLS.

 ### Risks and Mitigations